Sony Dream Machine: ICF-C10W

 An FM/AM digital clock radio with a cube dimension of 4.5 inches all around.
 It was Probably an older generation of CXW family digital radio with more improved features like DREAM BAR on the top panel and a 9-volt battery backup at the bottom panel like C317.
 It must be the first model in the CXW family with the backup battery feature since it had a sticker label reminding consumers of this special feature - "POWER BACK-UP REST ASSURED SYSTEM".
 The front face shows the blue LEDs for the time and the bar dials for FM/AM stations.
 On the top panel, it had a large rectangular snooze button, and a small round ALARM RESET button in a shallow depressed hole so the Dreamer can feel the depression without looking to cancel the alarm instead of hitting the snooze bar.
 It also had a SLEEP button to leave the radio on from 10 minutes long to 60 minutes long with 10-minute setting intervals.
 It had both RADIO and BUZZER options.
 The right side panel has two rounded discs for VOLUME and TUNING adjustments.
 The left side panel is the speaker.

+ICF-C12/C16

+Introduced in 1981, this lineup was a hit in Japan and worldwide.
+The C12, nicknamed "Tomato" in Japan, has a cube shape and bright red as color option while C16 "Coffee" featured a rectangular design.
+Both models featured a VFD display, driven by a CMOS MCU.

 ICF-C317

 A clock radio produced in the early 2000s that has a large, round snooze button, as well as a buzzer/radio alarm.
 It supports AM and FM bands, with a tuner and volume adjuster located on the side.
 Shows a seconds display when you hold down the snooze button.
-The LEDs are green, showing a twelve hour time display, with an indicator on the left side of the face to show AM and PM.
+The LEDs are green, showing a twelve-hour time display, with an indicator on the left side of the face to show AM and PM.
 Most were made in silver and grey, with four short 'legs' at the bottom of its square body.
 A 9V battery can be inserted to back up time in the event of power outages.